zilishen/documentation/content/nms/admin-guides/authentication/basic-authentication.md

 - installation
 - security
 date: "2021-12-21T12:00:00-07:00"
 description: "Learn how to manage user access in NGINX Management Suite using basic authentication with NGINX as a front-end proxy.
-The guide covers first-time login, creating additional users, and setting passwords."
+This guide covers first-time login, creating additional users, and setting passwords."
 doctypes:
 - tutorial
 draft: false